openethereum/openethereum.github.io/FAQ.md

 ### Can I import accounts not created with Parity Ethereum or Geth (e.g., MyEtherWallet)?

-- Simply use Parity Ethereum Wallet's "New Account" function on the "Accounts" page.

-- Or complicated: copy it into your `$HOME/.local/share/io.parity.ethereum/keys` directory.
+Copy your keyfiles into your `$HOME/.local/share/io.parity.ethereum/keys` directory.
 Parity Ethereum will import all keys found there.

 ### How do I backup my blockchain?